Niagara Falls, New York: Economy

 Niagara Falls' main industry is tourism, driven primarily by the waterfalls.

 A 2012 profile from the Office of the New York State Comptroller reported that Niagara Falls has "struggled through decades of population losses, rising crime and repeated attempts to reinvent itself from a manufacturing town with some tourism to a major tourist destination."
-The city became a boomtown with the opening of the New York State Power Authority's hydroelectric Niagara Power Plant in the 1960s; the cheap electricity produced by the plant generated power for a burgeoning manufacturing industry.
+In the 1960s, the city became a boomtown with the opening of the New York State Power Authority's hydroelectric Niagara Power Plant.
+The cheap electricity produced by the plant generated power for a burgeoning manufacturing industry.

 Along with the rest of Western New York, Niagara Falls suffered a significant economic decline from a decline in industry by the 1970s.
-Today, the city struggles to compete with Niagara Falls, Ontario; the Canadian side has a greater average annual income, a higher average home price, and lower levels of vacant buildings and blight, as well as a more vibrant economy and better tourism infrastructure.
+Today, the city struggles to compete with Niagara Falls, Ontario.
+The Canadian side has a greater average annual income, a higher average home price, and lower levels of vacant buildings and blight, as well as a more vibrant economy and better tourism infrastructure.

 The population of Niagara Falls, New York fell by half from the 1960s to 2012.
 In contrast, the population of Niagara Falls, Ontario more than tripled.
 In 2000, the city's median household income was 36% below the national average.
 In 2012, the city's unemployment rate was significantly higher than the statewide unemployment rate.

 Significant sources of economic activity in the region includes the Niagara Falls International Airport, which was renovated in 2009; the Seneca Gaming Corporation's Seneca Niagara Casino & Hotel, which opened in the 2000s respectively; and the nearby Niagara Falls Air Reserve Station.

 In late 2001, the State of New York established the USA Niagara Development Corporation, a subsidiary to the State's economic development agency, to focus specifically on facilitating development in the downtown area.
 However, the organization has been criticized for making little progress and doing little to improve the city's economy.